 Botswana counts on other COVID-19 vaccines as it runs out of AstraZeneca shots

-GABORONE, July 16 (Reuters) - About 15,000 people in Botswana will not be able to get their second dose of AstraZeneca's coronavirus vaccine in time and will be vaccinated with either Pfizer (PFE.N) or Moderna (MRNA.O), the health ministry said on Friday.
+GABORONE (Reuters) - About 15,000 people in Botswana will not be able to get their second dose of AstraZeneca’s coronavirus vaccine in time and will be vaccinated with either Pfizer or Moderna, the health ministry said on Friday.

 It has so far received only 62,400 AstraZeneca and 19,890 Pfizer doses under the scheme, according to official government numbers.